Menopause And The Bladder

 World Menopause Day

-Yesterday marked World Menopause Day and an opportunity to discuss a change in life that affects every single woman at some point.
+World Menopause Day poses an opportunity to discuss a change in life that affects every single woman at some point.

 Menopause appears to be one of those taboo subjects where women will just ‘put up’ with menopausal symptoms.
 For some women though, menopause can be quite debilitating both physically and mentally.